urbanairship/pykafkap/README.rst

 FAQ
 ---

-Q. Why the stupid name?
+Why the stupid name?

-A. So we don't try to make it do more than we need.
+    So we don't try to make it do more than we need.
 Who's going to try to bolt a consumer onto something with an ugly name like "pykafkap"?

-Q. Yeah, but then why did you name the module "kafkap.py"?
+Yeah, but then why did you name the module "kafkap.py"?

-A. Putting "py" in the name of a Python module is redundant.
+    Putting "py" in the name of a Python module is redundant.
 Putting "py" in the name of a project namespaces it.
 See Q1.